hupe13/extensions-leaflet-map-github/leaflet-plugins/README.md

 https://github.com/Raruto/leaflet-gesture-handling

-(leaflet-gesture-handling.js changed to deal with Safari bug marker popup)
+* changed to deal with Safari bug marker popup
+* changed for L.Control

 Used by nearly any leaflet map, see documentation